Webist/InterServices/app/Spec/readme.md

 The point of using interface here is;
 + No conditional checks (cyclomatic complexity) in the code.
-+ Interface is the specification-config (the app DNA).
++ Interface is the specification (the app DNA).
 It is that simple.

 #### Do not use sensitive data in Interfaces
 Since an interface constant will be visible to all inheriting